bilalbaraz/kioskclockos/README.md

 # kioskclock-OS

-A minimal, bootable kiosk operating system (Buildroot + Linux + Weston) custom-built to launch and run kiosk-clock on startup.
+A minimal, bootable kiosk operating system custom-built to launch and run [kiosk-clock](https://github.com/bilalbaraz/kiosk-clock) on startup.